EntelectChallenge/2019-Worms/README.md

 ### Step 2
 Now let's change things up a little bit.
 The previous match we ran, was between the Reference bot and the Javascript starter bot.
 Let's change the match to be between the Reference bot and a starter bot of your choice.
 To change this we need to edit the "game-runner-config.json" file.

-The most improtant fields in the 'game-runner-config.json' for running a match locally is as follows:
+The most important fields in the 'game-runner-config.json' for running a match locally is as follows:

     "round-state-output-location" => This is the path to where you want the match folder in which each round's folder with its respective logs will be saved.